benzookapi/shopify-deferred-purchase-sample-app/README.md

 # Overview
-A Runnable Sample Deferred Purchase Option = `Preorder / Try Before You Buy` app based on [Shopify developer document for deferred purchase](https://shopify.dev/docs/apps/selling-strategies/purchase-options/deferred/modeling)
+A runnable sample app of Deferred Purchase Options = `Pre-order / Try-before-you-buy` app based on [Shopify developer document for deferred purchase](https://shopify.dev/docs/apps/selling-strategies/purchase-options/deferred/modeling)

-This app is cloned and modified from [this sample](https://github.com/benzookapi/shopify-barebone-app-sample).
+This app is cloned and modified from [this sample app](https://github.com/benzookapi/shopify-barebone-app-sample).

 # How to run